 Friday, June 15th: After a last breakfast at the Monhegan House and a final morning on the island, we’ll head back across the bay to Port Clyde, where our bus will pick us up and take us down Maine’s storied Route 1, passing through Damariscotta, Wiscasset, and other coastal communities to Freeport, where we’ll make an extended lunch stop, giving you the opportunity to visit the legendary flagship LL Bean store and do some outlet shopping (it’s the law – everyone who visits Maine has to stop at LL Bean).
 Late afternoon finds us back in Portland where we take in an evening concert and spend a final hotel overnight.

 Saturday, June 16: Trip participants head home.

-Please note, that due to water conservation efforts and delicate island plumbing, virtually all Monhegan hotels have shared restroom and shower facilities.
-At the (optional) Portland hotel, all guests will have private baths.
+Please note, that due to water conservation efforts and delicate island plumbing, virtually all hotel rooms on Monhegan operate with shared restroom and shower facilities on each floor.
+The rooms we still have available on Monhegan for 6/11 - 6/14 all have shared restroom and shower facilities.
+At the Portland hotel on 6/15, all guests will have private baths.